abheist/integratedReact/README.md

 # Django integration with react

-This repo demonstrate the setup for integrating React with Django for client-side rendering.
-Instead of saperating django and react app.
-React can sit on each django template and esbuild will out the module file for each django teamplte based on components used.
-It uses multiple Django templates to load different JavaScript files for each URL.
+This repository demonstrates the setup for integrating React with Django for client-side rendering.
+Instead of separating Django and React applications, this setup allows React components to be embedded directly within Django templates.
+Each Django template loads a specific JavaScript module built by esbuild, which handles the React components for that page.
+This approach ensures a seamless integration, where multiple Django templates can load different JavaScript files based on the URL.

 - Multiple Templates for Different Pages: Use separate HTML templates to serve different React components.
 - Dynamic JavaScript Loading: Load specific React components for each page.